OffchainLabs/nitro/changelog/bragaigor-nit-4683.md

 ### Configuration
-- Add `--execution.stylus-target.cranelift-fallback` flag: if true, fall back to Cranelift when LLVM compilation of a Stylus program fails (default: true).
+- Add `--execution.stylus-target.allow-fallback` flag: if true, fall back to an alternative compiler when compilation of a Stylus program fails (default: true).